Staffordshire University Professional Doctorate in Clinical Psychology

 |Assessment, Formulation, Intervention and Evaluation 2||30|

 |Professional Research 1||30|

 |Professional Research 2||30|

 |Professional Research 3||60|

 |Credit total per year||180||180||180|

-Each trainee has a Personal Tutor (a member of the course team, who meets with the trainee throughout the course); a buddy from the previous trainee cohort; and access to an individual mentor.
-In addition, trainees participate in a facilitated Reflective Group throughout the course.
+Each trainee has an Academic Mentor (a member of the course team, who meets with the trainee throughout the course); a buddy from the previous trainee cohort; and if they desire, we can facilitate access to an individual mentor.
+In addition, trainees participate in a mandatory facilitated Reflective Group throughout the course.
 Trainees have access to NHS Occupational Health Services and University Counselling Services and are also entitled to access the West Midlands Therapy Network.
 This provides free (usually brief) therapy delivered by volunteers from Clinical Psychology Services in the region.

 Dr Jo Heyes - Clinical Director